Pwd9000-ML/blog-devto/posts/DevOps-Automate-Azure-RBAC/DevOps-Automate-Azure-RBAC.md

 2. Under `[pipelines]` create another folder called `[task groups]` and the following two YAML templates `[get_changedfiles.yml]` and `[set_rbac.yml]`:

     This is going to be our first task in our yaml pipeline: `[get_changedfiles.yml]`.
-    **Note:** This is a very basic inline powershell script task that will get the JSON files (in our case our custom role definitions) that have changed under the repository folder `[roleDefinitions/*]` it will create an array of all the changed files into an array and then dynamically create a pipeline variable called `roledefinitions`.
+    **Note:** This is a very basic inline powershell script task that will get the JSON files (in our case our custom role definitions) that have changed under the repository folder `[roleDefinitions/*]` it will create an array of all the files that have changed or have been added to the repository path and then dynamically create a pipeline variable called `roledefinitions`.
 Note that the array is converted into a string because our script we will be using in a later step will be written in PowerShell and will take the pipeline variable string as input.
 Since we are working with PowerShell we cannot define the DevOps pipeline variable of type `Array` that PowerShell will understand, so we convert the `array` into a `string` and then set that as a pipeline variable which will be consumed by our script.

     ```YAML
     # 'get_changedfiles.yml' Determine which role definition files have changed